-Written by Ryan on Wednesday the 25th of April 2018.
+Written by Active Minds on Wednesday the 25th of April 2018.

 When you or a loved one start to experience memory loss it can be an incredibly scary time.
 Many people assume that they are beginning to experience the first symptoms of Alzheimer’s.
 However, whilst memory loss is a well-known sign of dementia, there are many other reasons why you may be experiencing loss of memory, many of which can be successfully treated.

 Here are some other reasons memory loss may occur:

 Severe lack of sleep does more than just make us feel a bit groggy and crave strong coffee.
 In fact, prolonged insomnia can start to affect the way our brains store memories.
 When we sleep our brains are working hard cataloguing and storing all our memories from our day.
 So, if you don’t sleep, your brain will not be able to do this and you will struggle to remember events.